This post is sponsored by MM.LaFleur and contains affiliate links.

 Even if you work in a more casual setting, it’s always nice to have a few dressier pieces in your arsenal – like my personal favorite so far, the classic Lydia Dress – to pull out for interviews, conferences, dinner parties, you name it.

 And if you know someone who could use some fresh work-ready pieces – like a new graduate or a loved one who just got a new job promotion – MM.LaFleur allows you gift a Bento Box along with a gift card that they can use toward their purchase!

 Try out MM.LaFleur’s Bento Box here!

-And check out my second MM.LaFleur Bento Box try-on here!
+And check out my latest Bento Box reviews here!

 What are your thoughts on MM.LaFleur’s clothing and their Bento Box?
 Have you tried another similar at-home personal styling service?